SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

     <tr>
         <td width = 270>
 <img src="../../images/AlanSimon_250px_shade.png">
 </td>  <td><b>Alan Simon</b> is the Managing Principal of Thinking Helmet, Inc. and a long-time enterprise data management consultant.
 He is the author of 32 technology, business, and career-oriented books dating back to 1985, including the original edition of Data Warehousing For Dummies and the just-released Data Lakes For Dummies.
-He previously led global and national consulting practices with several firms, and also teaches university courses in his specialty areas.
+He previously led global and national consulting practices with several firms, and also teaches university courses in his specialty areas.<br><br>

-Alan lives in the Phoenix, Arizona area and is a native of Pittsburgh, Pennsylvania.</td>  </tr></table>
+Alan lives in the Phoenix, Arizona area and is a native of Pittsburgh, Pennsylvania, USA.</td>  </tr></table>

 ### Demystifying Data Science in the Enterprise
 November 2nd, 10:00 CET / 5pm SGT (tbc)